Testing REST APIs using Postman and Newman

 });

-Here we are using Postman API to retrieve the response and verify the HTTP status code to be 200.
-Also, the expected JSON response from /actuator/health request is to have {“status”: “UP”}.
-So we are asserting whether the JSON response field status is equal to UP.
+Here, we are using the Postman API to retrieve the response and verify the HTTP status code to be 200.
+Also, the expected JSON response from the /actuator/health request is to have {“status”: “UP”}.
+So we are asserting that the JSON response field status is equal to UP.

 Running Postman collection using Newman